 }]

-The processingTimeMs field helps you spot degradation before it causes timeouts.
-If your average processing time creeps from 200ms to 2 seconds, you know a downstream dependency is slowing down.
+processingTimeMs is the early warning signal.
+If average processing time creeps from 200ms to 2 seconds, a downstream dependency is slowing down before anything has actually broken yet.

 When multiple customers send events to the same endpoint:

-• Rate-limit per tenant to protect against noisy neighbors
+- Rate-limit per tenant so noisy neighbors don't starve everyone else

-• Upstream: Accept with 202 quickly.
-Let your worker retry failed processing with exponential backoff.
+- Upstream: accept with 202 fast.
+Let the worker retry failed processing with exponential backoff.

-• Downstream: On 429/5xx from target APIs, backoff with jitter.
-Cap max attempts at 5-6.
+- Downstream: on 429 or 5xx from target APIs, backoff with jitter.
+Cap attempts at 5 or 6.
 Send exhausted retries to a DLQ for manual review.

-• Limit request body size at your reverse proxy (nginx: client_max_body_size 1m)
+Content-Type: application/jsonand reject anything else - Limit request body size at the reverse proxy (nginx:

-• Allowlist provider IPs when the provider publishes their IP ranges (GitHub, Stripe do)
+- Allowlist provider IPs when the provider publishes ranges (GitHub, Stripe do)

-• Store a pointer (URL, hash, size) in your database
+- Store a pointer (URL, hash, size) in the database

-When downstream systems are unavailable, your webhook shouldn't fail:
+When downstream systems are unavailable, the webhook shouldn't fail:

 // Circuit breaker pattern